-In March of this year 81% of the respondents were worried about the economic implications of Covid19 to their own business, whereas the percentage of those worried was 73% last spring.
+In March of this year, 81% of the respondents were worried about the economic implications of Covid19 on their own business, whereas the percentage of those worried was 73% last spring.
 Half of the respondents were working on active assignments during both surveys.

 The adaptation to the circumstances evident with the interim managers and freelance experts can be attributed to their backgrounds – they are highly educated individuals who are used to the constantly changing demands of work and have adopted a flexible outlook towards it.

 Most of the respondents believe the use of interim managers and freelance experts to increase after the pandemic.
 The benefits of this were seen to be the ability of customer companies to bring in talent and solutions where it is needed, as a full or part-time resource and thus offering flexibility, specialist skills, and experience of extraordinary situations that could not realistically be expected of a full-time employee and or which the organization does not possess.

 – The fast-changing business landscape needs ever quicker actions, which interim managers and experts are ideally suited to tackle, says Ferovalo’s CEO Elina Liehu.

 The open questions of the survey found that “freelancers constantly gather experience from different companies and are able to look at the client organization from the outside”.
 Interim managers and freelance experts are seen as bold actors as they need not heed or involve themselves in the internal politics of customers.
 As recruitments they are safe as they do not threaten anyone’s position.

 The Interim Management Pulse 2020 -survey was completed by 72 experts, mainly from Finland.
 A similar survey was done in May 2020, with 84 respondents.